zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/upgrade-oci.md

 ---
 title: Upgrade Portworx on DCOS
 meta-description: This guide will help upgrading Portworx in DC/OS using the Portworx framework
-keywords: portworx, container, dcos, storage, Docker, mesos, upgrade
+keywords: Upgrade, dcos, dc/os, mesosphere
 weight: 2
 linkTitle: Upgrade
 ---